Design-Specification Tiling for ICL-based CAD Code Generation: Abstract

 \section{Abstract}

-Large language models~(LLMs) have demonstrated remarkable capabilities in code generation, yet they underperform on domain-specific tasks such as Computer-Aided Design~(CAD) code generation due to scarce training data.
-In-Context Learning~(ICL) offers a training-free alternative through task-specific exemplars.
-However, existing selection strategies prioritize similarity or point-wise diversity, often producing redundant selections that fail to satisfy the compositional requirements of complex CAD design specifications.
-In this work, we propose \emph{knowledge sufficiency} as a principled objective for exemplar selection that aims to maximally satisfy all requirements within design specifications.
-To realize this objective, we introduce \emph{Design-Specification Tiling~(DST)}, which quantifies knowledge sufficiency through a surrogate tiling ratio by extracting multi-granular design components and measuring the proportion of query components covered by selected exemplars.
-We demonstrate that maximizing this objective constitutes submodular maximization and provide a polynomial-time greedy algorithm with a $(1-1/e)$-approximation guarantee.
-Extensive experiments demonstrate that DST substantially improves CAD code generation quality, consistently outperforming existing exemplar selection strategies in ICL.
+Large language models~(LLMs) have demonstrated remarkable capabilities in code generation, yet their performance remains limited on domain-specific tasks such as Computer-Aided Design~(CAD) code generation, largely due to the scarcity of high-quality training data.
+In-Context Learning~(ICL) provides a training-free alternative by prompting LLMs with task-specific exemplars, but its effectiveness critically depends on how exemplars are selected.
+Existing selection strategies mainly rely on similarity or point-wise diversity, often overlooking the compositional nature of CAD design specifications, where a query may involve multiple functional requirements, geometric constraints, and design primitives.
+As a result, selected exemplars can be individually relevant but collectively redundant, providing insufficient coverage for complex design requirements.
+In this work, we propose \emph{knowledge sufficiency} as a principled objective for exemplar selection, aiming to select a compact set of exemplars that maximally satisfies the requirements contained in a target design specification.
+To instantiate this objective, we introduce \emph{Design-Specification Tiling~(DST)}, which estimates knowledge sufficiency through a surrogate tiling ratio by decomposing design specifications into multi-granular components and measuring the proportion of query components covered by selected exemplars.
+We further show that optimizing this objective can be formulated as a submodular maximization problem, and develop a polynomial-time greedy algorithm tailored to this setting with a $(1-1/e)$-approximation guarantee.
+Extensive experiments across multiple LLMs demonstrate that DST substantially improves CAD code generation quality and consistently outperforms existing ICL exemplar selection strategies, highlighting the importance of requirement-level knowledge coverage for domain-specific code generation.